Stripe - Setting up Webhook and Test/Public Keys

 Note: We recommend that you use a Restricted Key for live sites and a Secret Key for local or staging sites for testing purposes.
 More details can be found in this article.

-• Restricted Key for live sites
+• Restricted Key — for use on live sites

-• Live Publishable Key for live mode
+• Live Publishable Key — for use on live production sites

-Restricted Key Settings
+Creating a Restricted API Key

 Resource Type Permissions Resources